Av. Camino Los Trapenses 4007, Lo Barnechea, Santiago, Chile

 Santiago College is a bilingual, independent, co-educational day school, founded as a non-sectarian institution in 1880 with support from the US Methodist Church.

-The educational programme at Santiago College meets the requirements of the Chilean Ministry of Education and the International Baccalaureate Organization and the school is a member of CIS and NEASC.
+The educational programme at Santiago College meets the requirements of the Chilean Ministry of Education and is authorized to offer three of the IB Programmes: PYP, MYP and DP.
+Santiago College is accredited by CIS and NEASC.